Toni Duggan: International career

 In March 2007, 15-year–old Duggan came off the substitute's bench to score on her debut for England Under-17s.
-She has since represented England at Under-19, Under-20 and Under-23 levels.
+She also represented England at Under-19, Under-20 and Under-23 levels.
 She played in the FIFA U-20 Women's World Cup in both 2008 and 2010.
 On Duggan's 18th birthday, she scored one of the two goals in England's 2009 UEFA Women's Under-19 Championship maiden final win, against Sweden in Belarus.

 Duggan completed her first cap for Hope Powell's senior team in England's 3–0 win over Croatia at Bescot Stadium on 19 September 2012.
 She scored her first international hat-trick in a match against Turkey on 26 September 2013.
 She scored another hat-trick in England's World Cup qualifying game against Montenegro in April 2014.

 In 2015, Duggan was part of England's squad for the FIFA Women's World Cup in Canada.
 The team came third in the competition, securing the bronze medal, and were subsequently congratulated by Prince William at a reception held at Kensington Palace.

+Duggan was allotted 179 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

 Personal life

-Like nearly all of today's professional women footballers, Duggan started playing with boys – for an under-eight team known as the Jellytots.
-Duggan attended Notre Dame Catholic College and graduated from Loughborough College in 2010.

-Duggan is an ambassador for Kick It Out, football's anti-discrimination organisation and the charity Saving Lives.
+Duggan is an ambassador for the charity Saving Lives.
+She was a former ambassador for Kick It Out, football's anti-discrimination organisation.

 On 27 September 2022, Duggan announced that she was pregnant with her first child, and would miss the rest of the WSL season.
+In March 2023, she announced the birth of her daughter.